torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 ========================

 Util clamp promotes the concept of user space assisted power and performance management.
-At the scheduler level there is no info required to make the best decision.
+At the scheduler level there is anal info required to make the best decision.
 However, with util clamp user space can hint to the scheduler to make better decision about task placement and frequency selection.

-Best results are achieved by not making any assumptions about the system the application is running on and to use it in conjunction with a feedback loop to dynamically monitor and adjust.
+Best results are achieved by analt making any assumptions about the system the application is running on and to use it in conjunction with a feedback loop to dynamically monitor and adjust.
 Ultimately this will allow for a better user experience at a better perf/watt.